e11bio/volara/docs/source/tutorial.rst

   print("Some sample edges: ")
   pprint.pp(list(fragment_graph.edges(data=True))[100:105])

-Now that we have edges we can process the graph to generate our final segmentation.
-This is pretty straight forward to do with mutex watershed again.
-We have affinity scores, we just need to make them negative for splitting edges, and positiive for merging edges.
-Thus we provide the same bias as we did during fragment agglomeration except now passed in as a dictionary for the edge attributes we want to use:
+Now that we have edges, we can process the graph to generate our final segmentation.
+This is pretty straightforward to do with mutex watershed again.
+We have affinity scores, we just need to make them negative for splitting edges, and positive for merging edges.
+Thus we provide the same bias as we did during fragment agglomeration, except now passed in as a dictionary for the edge attributes we want to use:

 A quick note about this step:
 The global matching step is special in that we treat it like a blockwise task, but it only processes a single block containing the entire dataset.
-It only needs to operate on the graph of super voxels so this is a cheap operation that can scale up to petabyte scale datasets fairly easily.
+It only needs to operate on the graph of supervoxels so this is a cheap operation that can scale up to petabyte-scale datasets fairly easily.
 You may run into problems if you generate many millions of fragments, but using a reasonable block size and filtering out small fragments can help handle massive datasets.